earlvanze/AMD-ROCm-Miner/Claymore/Readme!!!.txt

 - Why pool shows less hashrate than miner?
   On my test rigs I use miner with default settings and on pool I see about 4-5% less than miner shows (my hashrate is about 800MH/s if I turn on all rigs).
-  Miner shows "raw" hashrate, 2% is devfee in dual mode, other 2-3% can be related to the connection quality, current pool status/luck or/and may be something else.
+  Miner shows "raw" hashrate, 1% is devfee, other 2-3% can be related to the connection quality, current pool status/luck or/and may be something else.
   Also, from my calculations miner loses about 0.5-1% because it cannot drop current GPU round when it gets new job, it is related to "-ethi" value, so I made it 8 by default instead of 16.
   But if on pool you see 10% less than miner shows all the time - something is wrong with your pool, your connection to internet or your hashrate is low and you did not wait enough time to see average hashrate for 24 hours.
   Usually I use "ethpool" pool for tests.

 - I see only one card via Remote Desktop Connection.
   It's a problem of RDC, use TeamViewer or some other remote access software.
+Or try to use latest version of the miner.

 - I see only one card instead of two in temperature management info.
   Disable CrossFire, don't use Remote Desktop Connection.
+Or try to use latest version of the miner.

 - Miner works in ETH-only mode but crashes in dual mode.
   Dual mode requires more power, so make sure PSU power is enough and check GPU clocks if you OC'ed them.